neuralmagic/deepsparse/examples/google-kubernetes-engine/README.md

 ## Sending a request to GKE

 After following the tutorial, your web server will be exposed just like a normal web server.
-You can interact with it just like you would if you ran the docker image locally (e.g. visit the swagger api with a browser or send requests using curl).
+You can interact with it just like you would if you ran the docker image locally (e.g. visit the swagger documentation UI with a browser at `/docs` or send requests using curl).
+See more information on [interacting with the DeepSparse server here](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/server).

 ## Testing `Dockerfile` Locally